 Once they make the schools dependent on federal money for lunch and everything else, they get to determine the curriculum.

-And I guarantee you he's going to determine what's taught very subtly.
+And I guarantee you, he's going to determine what's taught very subtly.

 But I'm telling you what this is.

-Because folks, there is going to be shock and awe this year with the Obamacare rollout.
+This is an apparent gift because, folks, there is going to be shock and awe this year with the Obamacare rollout.

 The IRS is going to seize that money to pay what they owe on Obamacare.

-So let's see what we listen.
+So let's see what we list.

 How does this add up now?

-Those that have their health care subsidized, and that's pretty much everybody.
+We get to pay for everybody's health care, those that have their health care subsidized, and that's pretty much everybody.

 I mean, it's a big majority.